Can stretching really help you jump higher? Yes it can.

 Leg swings should be completed in all planes to stretch out and warm up the hamstrings, adductors and abductors muscle groups.

 Dynamic Glute Stretch For Jump Training

 Take the time to stretch out the glutes for maximal explosiveness.
-Here is a video of a great dynamic glute workout that i like to use before jump training or basketball.
+Here is a video of a great dynamic glute workout that I like to use before dunk training.

 Jump Programs such as The Flight System Emphasize Glute Activation & Mobilization

 If you want to increase your vertical jump you must strengthen, mobilize and activate the core muscles.

 The core muscles link the upper and lower body.